Georgia governor gives restaurants, gyms, barbers go-ahead to reopen

 The governor said, however, it won’t be back to “business as usual.”
 Six feet of social distance must apply as well as strict sanitization efforts.
 Wearing masks and gloves should be worn “if appropriate.”

-Employers should screen workers for fever and symptoms of respiratory illness, Kemp said.
+Employers should screen workers for fever and symptoms of respiratory illness, Kemp says.
 Teleworking or staggered shifts should remain in place.

 Hospitals can also perform elective surgeries as needed.
 Places of worship can host in-person services, sticking to social distancing guidelines.